Reminiscences of my prior experience in epidemiologic practice might influence some bias to current approaches in COVID-19 epidemic.

 Common sense and humans experience determine one of the main infectious epidemiology rules as the detection of infected to isolate from the population, as a rotten apple.
 Testing is an apparent solution.
 This post is intended to explore the testing notion as epidemiology tool to overcome the spread of COVID-19 epidemic in the USA.

 Testing of patients, which require hospitalization or other clinical actions, is an apparent necessity for the differential diagnosis and effective treatment.
 The rest of testing is the epidemiology work routine.
 The diagram below presents main directions of this work.
-Testing with a clear plan of actions, which is following positive or negative result, is only are part of them.
+Testing with a clear plan of actions, which is following positive or negative result, only are part of them.

 The importance of each component is different depending on infection, local conditions, morbidity, mortality etc. etc. In the case of COVID-19 epidemic, immediate contact testing prevails institutional contacts, while screening testing within a particular facility is incomparably more significant than the exposure testing to individuals.
 The latter issue requires special detailed discussion, a special post.